Greek coalition party expels MPs over tax cheat list

 The Greek government obtained the list from French authorities in 2010, but little was heard of it until officials revealed its existence late last year.

-It was then published by a Greek magazine, whose editor was immediately arrested and then acquitted of charges of violating privacy laws.
+It was then published by a Greek magazine, whose editor was immediately arrested and then acquitted on charges of violating privacy laws.

 The list, named after IMF chief Christine Lagarde who was French finance minister at the time, has become a symbol of both the tax evasion partly blamed for pushing Greece to a financial crisis and the reluctance of authorities to go after evaders.

+(This version of the story changes the details of majority in paragraph four.)

-(Reporting by Renee Maltezou and Lefteris Papadimas; Writing by Deepa Babington; Editing by Robin Pomeroy)
+(Reporting by Renee Maltezou and Lefteris Papadimas; Writing by Deepa Babington; Editing by Andrew Heavens)